 Fad diets are marketed as quick ways to lose weight.
-They most popular fad diets tend to change from year to year, but the promises they make don’t.
+The most popular fads tend to change from year to year, but the promises they make don’t.
 Diets such as the ketogenic diet, the whole 30, the paleo diet, juice cleanses and even intermittent fasting are all fads.

 Do fad diets work?

 Some people will lose weight while following a fad diet, but most fad diets are impossible to stick to for long.
 This means that once you stop following the diet, you’ll probably gain back the weight you lost.
 Some people actually gain back more weight than they started with.

 Fad diets don’t usually provide enough vitamins and minerals, such as iron, calcium and vitamin D. Iron is important for red cells in your blood and calcium and vitamin D are important for healthy bones.